This is one of the biggest mysteries for a new blogger who just started a new website and has a couple of articles published.

-If you are one of them and think that you should be ready to start making some good bucks right now, then just stop blogging altogether(No pun intended 😅).
+If you are one of them and think that you should be ready to start making some good bucks right at the start, then it’s better to not start blogging in the first place.

 Most new bloggers ask if they should monetize their blogs right away or at least after publishing 5-10 articles but they forget an important part of money making online.